mikolajsemeniuk/SQL_Pack/T-SQL/1. Variables/README.md

 ```

 ## Get value
-Get first value from column 'col1' to variable
+Get first value from column 'col1' to variable even if You don't have 'ID' column
 ```sql
 DECLARE @val VARCHAR(255)
 SET @val = (